MEET MAAJHI

 Krittika’s passion for end-of-life care was sparked by a deeply personal experience & a lifelong relationship with loss.
 Driven by this profound connection, she is committed to bringing dignity, grace & wellbeing into aging, loss, end-of-life care, & the broader healthcare ecosystem.

-Krittika is a death meditation facilitation guide & is building her knowledge in the space of grief & yoga.
+Krittika is a death meditation facilitator & is building her knowledge in the space of grief & yoga-based wellbeing.
 She recently won a full scholarship for a grief educator program to learn under renowned grief expert, David Kessler.

-Krittika has presented her work on global platforms, she has authored a chapter on wellbeing in death & dying in the Handbook of Happiness commissioned by the Happiness Monk of Bhutan, & she mentors students who are interested in carving a path in the space of end-of-life care.
+Krittika has presented her work on global platforms, has authored a chapter on wellbeing in death & dying in the Handbook of Happiness commissioned by the Happiness Monk of Bhutan, & mentors students who are interested in carving a path in the space of end-of-life care.
 She is currently a member of The Dying.
 Series Collective, Toronto.
 Her work has been featured in multiple global & Indian newspapers.
-(Upcoming features: Forbes & Indian Genes)

 Her expertise continues on this path today, driving progress for Fortune 250 companies, primarily in the space of Health & Life Sciences (HLS), with scaled solutions using AI, analytics & engineering.
 While her primary role was as a behavior design leader & mentor in the Experience team, she was a core team member in HLS at Fractal Analytics, responsible for developing the practice from its early days to one of the most thriving verticals in the company.
 Click here to view Krittika’s breadth of work.